 2000 watts portable RV generator would cost about $250-$450

 3000 watts portable RV generator would cost about $300-$500

 4000 watts portable RV generator would cost about $400-$600

 5000 watts portable RV generator would cost about $500-$700

 6000 – 7000 watts portable RV generator would cost about $600-$900

 8000 – 11,000 watts compact RV generator would cost around $700-$1300

 Generators that are power-packed with extra features and “super quite” can average between $2000-$4000 – (campgrid.com)

 As mentioned above, more prominent brands will have higher average prices.
-You will also need to factor in wanted safety features when deciding on how much to fork out for a RV generator.

 What size of RV generator will run an RV air conditioner?